leorleor/double-rainbow-fpv/README.md

 Prereqs
 ==================

-This requires usb-serial-for-android which can also be found in git hub.
+This requires usb-serial-for-android which can also be found on github.
 The android project.properties file will likely need to be adjusted to point at the relative location to which you clone usb-serial-for-android.

 Notes